apham3/DH150-AmyPham/Assignment #4/README.md

 **1. How the user would usually find information (1:38)**
 > "Usually, there's a brand that I am interested in already.
 So I will go directly to that brand website and look through there to see a car that fits the class and the price point that I'm looking for."

-From this quote, I was able to better understand that this participant would directly go to the brand's website, even though the information there may be biased as a marketing ploy.
+⋅⋅⋅From this quote, I was able to better understand that this participant would directly go to the brand's website, even though the information there may be biased as a marketing ploy.

 **2. Importance of aesthetics (5:20)**
 > "It's not very attractive.
 It doesn't make me want to buy any of these cars.
 It's not selling me on anything."